AOSC-Dev/autobuild/PAKMGR.md

   * `getdep [PACKAGES...]`: Make sure that the PACKAGES are installed so we aren't missing any of the dependencies.
   * `getver PKGNAME`: returns the version of PKGNAME.
 Used in `genver` (base).

 post/pre-inst/rm scripts can be found in `$SRCDIR/abscripts`.
 The `pack` function should not change the contents of `$PKGDIR`.

 The functions can be either subshell functions or regular functions.
 Write a subshell func if you need to change some variables like `$PKGNAME` and `$PKGVER` (this happens with RPM.)
+Names of custom functions should be added to `$_ab_pm_func`.

 PM support in lib/base
 ----------------------